sashachernenkoff/snake/README.md

 ## snake

-A simple snake game written in java, using javaFX to display the game.
-I made this while learning java through David J. Eck's book 'Introduction to Programming Using Java'.
+a simple snake game written in java, using javaFX to display the game. i made this while learning java through david j. eck's book 'introduction to programming using java'.

 ## screenshot